wjoe113/IDS6938-SimulationTechniques/Homework2/Readme.md

 | ------------- |
 | ![](images/part1de/p1fdiscircle1000.png?raw=true) |

+* ANSWER: All graphs and charts are in the excel sheets stored in the image folder for each part.
+The text files from running the programs are in the Discrete2 folder.

 ## Part 2 - Snakes and Ladders (Discrete Event Markov Chains and Monte Carlo Simulations) (30 pts)
 **(a) Null State Game transition matrix - 10pts:** The *null state game* is defined by a game with no snakes and no ladders.
 This simplifies the game to just the moves of the two dice rolls.
 Create the transition matrix for the null state game.
 The Transition Matrix would be decided by the roll of a fair, six-sided die, so it would start to look like: From state 0 it is equally probable of landing on squares 1-6.
 From state 1 t is equally probable of landing on squares 2-7, and so on.
 Create this transition matrix.
 The end is trickier, we will consider any roll past 100 a win case.
 (Opposed to rolling exactly onto square 100.)
 Confirm you have a well formed stochastic matrix (Write checks for confirming each row of T sums to one and all elements are non-negative).
 The Transition Matrix methods can be found in the TransitionMatrix.h file.